cn0047/stash/ed/ad/tree.md

 * AST - Abstract Syntax Tree (used by webpack, babel, etc). https://astexplorer.net/

-* `Binary search trees` (ordered, sorted binary trees) - particular type of containers, data structures that store "items" in memory.
+* `Binary search trees` (ordered, sorted binary trees) - particular type of containers, data structures that store items in memory.
 They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its keys.